Forecasting emergency department boarding

 Abstract

-Background: Emergency department (ED) boarding is a major driver of crowding, delays, and downstream harm.
-Short-horizon forecasts of boarding volume can enable proactive operational actions, including discharge acceleration, intra-system transfers, and elective surgical adjustments.
-However, most published forecasting work targets ED arrivals and is evaluated retrospectively.
+Background: Emergency department boarding is a major driver of crowding, delays in care, and downstream operational harm.
+Short-horizon forecasts of boarding volume may support proactive health-system actions, including discharge acceleration, intra-system transfers, and elective surgical adjustments.
+However, much of the prior forecasting literature focuses on ED arrivals and is evaluated retrospectively, rather than prospectively in live operational settings.

 Methods: We prospectively compared six forecasting approaches spanning econometrics, machine learning, and time-series foundation models to predict daily ED boarding volume up to four days ahead (T+1 to T+4) across two UC San Diego Health EDs, La Jolla and Hillcrest.
-Daily covariates reflected operational drivers and included recent boarding volume, planned surgical volume, hospital census, and temporal indicators.
-Each morning at 07:10, models were retrained using all data through day T and generated forecasts for T+1 to T+4 under an identical rolling evaluation framework.
+Daily covariates represented key operational drivers, including recent boarding volume, planned surgical volume, hospital census, and temporal indicators.
+Each morning at 07:10, models were retrained using all available data through day T and generated forecasts for T+1 to T+4 using an identical rolling evaluation framework.
 We evaluated vector autoregression (VAR), XGBoost, Google TimesFM, and two hybrid extensions (VAR+XGBoost and TimesFM+XReg), against a two-week moving-average operational baseline.

 Results: During a four-month prospective validation period, VAR consistently outperformed the operational baseline at both sites.
-The VAR+XGBoost hybrid achieved the lowest RMSE for three of four horizons at La Jolla and two of four horizons at Hillcrest.
-Relative to the baseline RMSE, VAR+XGBoost reduced forecast error by 16 to 42% at La Jolla and 5 to 19% at Hillcrest, while improving only modestly over VAR alone, underscoring the continued strength of interpretable econometric structure for multivariate operational time series.
-TimesFM performance was site-dependent, and adding covariates via TimesFM+XReg improved accuracy at La Jolla and only at shorter horizons at Hillcrest.
-VAR was implemented in live operations, with forecasts emailed daily to Mission Control and reviewed in the morning huddle to inform same-day actions.
-Forecast uncertainty was communicated using 80% confidence intervals, which showed good coverage during prospective use.
+The VAR+XGBoost hybrid achieved the lowest RMSE for three of four forecast horizons at La Jolla and two of four forecast horizons at Hillcrest.
+Relative to baseline RMSE, VAR+XGBoost reduced forecast error by 16 to 42% at La Jolla and 5 to 19% at Hillcrest.
+However, the incremental gain over VAR alone was modest, highlighting the continued value of interpretable econometric structure for multivariate operational time series.
+TimesFM performance was site-dependent, and the addition of external regressors through TimesFM+XReg improved accuracy at La Jolla and only at shorter horizons at Hillcrest.
+VAR was implemented in live operations, with forecasts emailed daily to Mission Control and reviewed in the morning huddle to inform same-day planning.
+Forecast uncertainty was communicated using 80% confidence intervals, which demonstrated good coverage during prospective use.

-Conclusion: This work demonstrates a practical learning health system workflow for forecast-driven decision support, provides a prospective, real-world comparison of econometric, machine learning, and foundation-model paradigms for ED boarding prediction, and suggests that classical multivariate forecasting remains a strong baseline even when modern foundation models and hybrids are available.
+Conclusion: This work demonstrates a practical learning health system workflow for forecast-driven decision support.
+It provides a prospective, real-world comparison of econometric, machine learning, and foundation-model approaches for ED boarding prediction, and suggests that classical multivariate forecasting remains a strong baseline even when modern foundation models and hybrid methods are available.

 What we studied